 Boneless beef short ribs braised in the Instant Pot with red wine and aromatics, finished off with balsamic vinegar.
 Tender, succulent short ribs on the table in no time!

-When the weather turns cold, I’m all about comfort food.
+When the weather turns cold, I'm all about comfort food.
 Long, slow braises are a favorite in my house.
-These short ribs are so easy and fast in the pressure cooker, we can have them on a weeknight.
+These Instant Pot braised short ribs are so easy and fast, we can have them on a weeknight.
 Yep, in a little over an hour, start to finish.

 I like to use boneless beef short ribs in this recipe.
 They cook up tender and are easy to serve.
 On the bone works, too, so if that's your preference or what you've got on hand, go for it.
 I like both.